MicrosoftDocs/defender-docs/defender-endpoint/configure-environment.md

 ## For devices without Internet access / without a proxy

 For devices with no direct internet connection, the use of a proxy solution is the recommended approach.
-In specific cases, you can leverage firewall or gateway devices that allow access to IP ranges.
+In specific cases, you can use firewall or gateway devices that allow access to IP ranges.
 For more information, see: [Streamlined device connectivity](configure-device-connectivity.md).

 > [!IMPORTANT]
 >